-Dr. Matt Dye is an Associate Professor in the Department of Liberal Studies at RIT/NTID.
+Dr. Matt Dye is interim director of the joint Ph.D. program in Cognitive Science, director of the NTID SPACE research center, and a professor in the Department of Liberal Studies at RIT/NTID.
 He also has an affiliate appointment with the Department of Psychology at RIT and an adjunct appointment with the Department of Neuroscience at URMC.

-Since moving to the U.S., Dr. Dye’s work has focussed on whether being born deaf means that you see better.
+Since moving to the U.S., Dye’s work has focused on whether being born deaf means that you see better.
 His lab conducts research on brain reorganization in the face of altered sensory input, asking what happens to the brain areas and neural pathways associated with visual and multi-sensory processing when auditory input is missing.
 Most of his research looks at selective visual attention in deaf individuals, asking whether their greater reliance upon visual information in their environment means that their perceptual and cognitive systems are better able to select and process visual information.
-The lab’s working hypothesis is that this is indeed the case, especially when operating in environments where one would typically benefit from the integration of auditory and visual information, such as when monitoring for events in peripheral vision.
+Dye is also interested in the relationship between vision and language, with a recent project asking how using a sign language alters visual attention and in what ways sign language structure is shaped by properties of the human visual system.
 His research program has been funded by the National Science Foundation and by NIH.

-Hirshorn, E.A., Dye, M.W.G., Hauser, P., Supalla, T., & Bavelier, D. (in press).
+Hirshorn, E.A., Dye, M.W.G., Hauser, P., Supalla, T., & Bavelier, D. (2022).
 Reading in deaf individuals: Examining the role of the visual word form area.
-In A. Newman, & G. Grossi (Eds), Changing Brains: Essays on Neuroplasticity in Honor of Helen Neville (pp. xx-xx).
+In A. Newman, & G. Grossi (Eds), Changing Brains: Essays on Neuroplasticity in Honor of Helen Neville.
 Routledge.